Higher Ed Conversations

 Cheryl Broom Season 1 Episode 65

-That’s exactly the challenge Rachel McClelland faced when she stepped into her role at Pellissippi State.
-In this episode, Rachel joins Cheryl to discuss how she helped her team transition from being overwhelmed Subway “order takers” to becoming a strategic communications office aligned with the college’s mission.
+What happens when your marketing office feels more like a sandwich shop, cranking out whatever people order, than a strategic partner on campus?
+That’s exactly the challenge Rachel McClelland faced when she stepped into her role as Executive Director of Marketing and Communications at Pellissippi State Community College.
+In this episode, McClelland joins GradComm CEO Cheryl Broom to discuss how she helped her team transition from being overwhelmed Subway “order takers” to becoming a strategic communications office aligned with the college’s mission.
+From rebranding the college logo to navigating ransomware aftermath, McClelland's story is packed with insights for any higher ed marketer who wants to build stronger boundaries, earn trust, and deliver work that really matters.

 • Why the “Subway sandwich shop” model doesn’t work for marketing offices